QIcody/QIcody/README.md

 - 👋 Hi, I’m @QIcody
 - 👀 I’m not good at coding,but I am intersting the code,so I wanna to be a  Programmer！
-- 🌱 I’m currently learning C language.
-When I reach to third of colleage,I will learn JAVA!
+- 🌱 I’m currently learning C language and C++ ,of course and java!
 - 💞️ I’m looking to collaborate on the colleage,because I want to go the TenCent or Bilbill.
 - 📫 How to reach me ...